FCBGP/FCBGP-BGPsec-Transition/draft-wang-sidrops-bgpsec-transition.md

 # The BGPsec_PATH Attribute

+In transitive BGPsec, all the packet formats of the BGPsec_PATH attribute are reused, including the BGPsec_PATH attribute format, Secure_Path format, Secure_Path Segment format, Signature_Block format, and Signature_Block Segment format.

 In traditional BGPsec, the BGPsec_PATH attribute is an optional non-transitive BGP path attribute.
 However, within this document, the BGPsec_PATH attribute is defined as an optional transitive BGP path attribute.
 It is important to note that the attribute code should remain the same as that of the traditional BGPsec_PATH attribute.

-In transitive BGPsec, the format of the BGPsec_PATH attribute is reused.
+# BGPsec UPDATE Messages

 The AS_PATH is a mandatory path attribute in the legacy BGP UPDATE message.
 It is of fundamental importance to achieve transparent traversal of legacy BGP.
 The AS_PATH attribute is retained.
 This implies that, in transitive BGPsec, both the AS_PATH and BGPsec_PATH attributes will co-exist within the BGP UPDATE message.

 # Security Considerations